binares/uxs/README.md

-# UXS - Universal eXchange Socket
+# UXS - Unified eXchange Streaming
 A unified crypto exchange websocket

 This free to use python library is ccxt based.
 I use it for personal trading and data feeds.
 Pull requests are welcome, although I'll yet have to make some sort of guide on how to implement new exchanges.